March 11th, 2026

 Posted in Weekly Summary | No Comments »

-2. US Economy Grows at Fastest Pace in Nearly Two Years on Consumer Spending — Inflation-adjusted gross domestic product, which measures the value of goods and services produced in the US, increased at a revised 3.8% annualized pace, a Bureau of Economic Analysis report showed Thursday.
-That was stronger than the previously reported 3.3% advance and followed an outright contraction in the first quarter.
+1. US Economy Grows at Fastest Pace in Years With 4.3% GDP Gain — Inflation-adjusted gross domestic product, which measures the value of goods and services produced in the US, increased at a 4.3% annualized pace, a Bureau of Economic Analysis report showed Tuesday.
+That was higher than all but one forecast in a Bloomberg survey and followed 3.8% growth in the prior period.

 Posted in Weekly Summary | No Comments »